 Pet odor is a very common problem that could be much more complex than on first impression.
 Pet urine can easily soak through the backing of the carpet into the padding underneath.
 In more severe cases the urine can penetrate into the sub-floor beneath the padding.
 This creates a problem that is multi-layered.
 The urine also provides for the growth of bacteria.
 This in turn contributes to a worsening of the odor problem and can contribute to permanent color loss of the carpet fiber.
 To eliminate this problem, the urine must be removed or neutralized from each of the layers affected.
 If the contamination is limited to only the face yarn of the carpet then the cleaning itself may effectively remove the odor.
 In more severe cases a urine neutralizer may be applied.
 In the most severe cases, replacement of the carpet padding, treatment of the under-side of the carpet and the sub-floor may be required.
 Even replacement of the carpet, however, can not guarantee complete removal of the odor.
 So while we can try, it is not guarenteed, it all depends on the degree to which your carpet is contaminated.

 One thing my grandma repeated to me a lot was that having a clean house helps you sleep better.
-But she wasn’t just talking about dusting and picking up your clothes off the bedroom floor, she also meant the carpets.
+Not only could cleaning your house help with this but also having a HVAC system installed could help too, since it can improve your home’s air quality.
+Cleaner air means a better night’s sleep.
+You can visit website here to find out more.
+However, she wasn’t just talking about dusting, having a great HVAC system, and picking up your clothes off the bedroom floor, she also meant the carpets.
 What does having clean carpets in your home have to do with sleeping, you might ask.
 Well, this blog would like to share some information with you that you may not have thought about.

 Lets start with the most obvious; having clean carpets makes your home look nicer, and helps you feel better.
 Keeping your carpets and padding dust and dirt free is good for the health of you and your family, and also extends the life of your carpets.
 Consider how leaving your carpet dirty can affect your health: